cjgamos/dotfiles/README.md

 # My Personal Dotfiles

-**Warning**:This is my personal dotfiles don't copy unless you know what you are doing
+**Warning**: This is my personal dotfiles don't copy unless you know what you are doing

 ---
 ## i3wm Dependencies / Configs